Compassionate Innovation & Leadership

-We're excited to introduce our new approach to innovation: Compassionate Innovation.
-This methodology—currently being developed in-house by Pracademy—is a holistic merger of design thinking, compassion studies, and mindfulness practices.
-It focuses on identifying situations where humans suffer, and helps health- and social-service providers, and all kinds of social innovators, become creatively empowered to alleviate that suffering in highly innovative ways.
+We're excited to introduce our new approach to innovation: Compassionate Innovation & Leadership.
+This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered/existential psychology.
+It focuses on identifying situations where humans suffer, and helps health and social-service providers, service designers, as well as leaders, to become creatively empowered to alleviate that suffering in caring and innovative ways.

-In this workshop, you will learn highly practical tools to not only avoid empathy fatigue but to also become empowered to create innovative services and programs that radically improve the circumstances of your stakeholders—regardless of how difficult their situation might be.
+In our compassionate innovation and leadership workshops you will learn highly practical tools to not only avoid empathy fatigue but to also become empowered to create innovative services and programs that radically improve the circumstances of your stakeholders—regardless of how difficult their situation might be.

 Mindfulness is not simply a trend.
 It's here to stay.
 What began as a mind-training technique taught over 2.500 years ago by the Buddha in Northern India has since enabled millions to lead lives of meaning and service, full of awareness, happiness, and equanimity.
 At Pracademy, we hold a profound respect for the Buddhist philosophy, and promote mindfulness in a secular and highly practical fashion.